 You need to collect the requirements for the Uruguay work visa.
 You can see a list of them in the above section.
 It can take you time to gather every piece, and the officials could require further documents.
 When you gather most of them, you need to go to the next visa meeting with the embassy.

-3. Apply for a work visa to the embassy
+3. Apply for a work visa at the embassy

 Now you need to schedule a visa meeting with the Uruguay embassy or consulate in your home country.
 The authorities might have outsourced visa processing to a visa center in your home country.
 You need to find out where the center is that issues your visa.
 When you book the meeting with them, write down the exact date and time of the meeting.